 What does bed bug poop look like?
-First, they’re not solid and hence difficult to pick up – they’ll readily smear like toothpaste since it look like a liquid.
+First, they’re not solid and difficult to pick up – they’ll readily smear like toothpaste since it looks like a liquid.

-In summary, bed bug poop look like tiny-spot clusters that you’ll find on your bed.
+In summary, bed bug poop looks like tiny-spot clusters that you’ll find on your bed.
 The feces are made up of digested blood – but they won’t be red because the blood has dried.
-The feces appear darker, black or rust-colored.
+The feces appear darker, black, or rust-colored.

 What Does Bed Bug Poop Look Like?
 7 Tips

 Does old bed bug poop smear?
 The fecal matter of the bed bugs leaves some dark marks when smeared.
-Once bed bugs suck blood, bed bugs combine into clusters in the space on mattress seams (crevices, furniture, & carpets.
+Once bed bugs suck blood, bed bugs combine into clusters in mattress seams (crevices, furniture, & carpets.

 Bed bugs don’t catch illnesses from the bed bug poop, and hence they’ll drop their feces everywhere – particularly on areas that they digest on under mattresses.